Joseph Lancaster: Venezuela

+Much of the population in Caracas was illiterate and there was a need for more access to primary education.
+Lancaster's educational work did not go smoothly, however.
+Some of the problems were attributable to Lancaster himself.
+His lack of Spanish, for example, impeded his work.
+Also, Lancaster appears to have moved from his non-sectarian Christian stance to a refusal to teach religion, a position which caused a problem with the council in Caracas.
+Arguably, this was a difficulty caused by the weakness of the Colombian state rather than Lancaster directly.
+It has been said that the Spanish American elites wanted to reduce superstition and make the population more rational.
+Bolívar went further than some other South American leaders by endorsing the separation of church and state in his Cartagena Manifesto.
+However, he struggled to control the vast Gran Colombia, and his approach to religious matters was often pragmatic.

+In 1827 Lancaster married for the second time, with Bolívar attending the wedding.
+However, Bolívar and Lancaster fell out over non-payment of the promised sum to support the educational work.

 Lancaster left Caracas covertly in April 1827, sailing first to Saint Thomas and Saint Croix, and arriving in New Haven in June.
 He left his wife Mary and her children to make their own way back to Philadelphia.

-There was at least one school in Venezuela that retained Lancaster's name in the longer term.
+There was at least one school in Venezuela that retained Lancaster's name in the longer term, but the Lancasterian method seems to have had more success in Mexico.

+Canada

 The Rev. Thaddeus Osgood had set up schools using Lancaster's system in Lower Canada, one in Quebec in 1814, another in Kingston, Ontario.
 Lancaster was there in 1829, and opened a school in Montreal, but his attempts to obtain funding floundered and he moved back to the United States.

 Death and legacy

 Lancaster died on 23 October 1838 in New York City from injuries sustained in a street accident.

 At the time of his death, between 1,200 and 1,500 schools were said to use his principles.

 The BFSS was widely successful in the early part of the 19th century, but the waning popularity of monitorial methods during the 1820s and 1830s meant that it became a more conventional school society.
 There is just one remaining Lancasterian schoolroom, built to the specifications of Lancaster himself.
 It is at the British Schools Museum, in Hitchin, Hertfordshire, England.